10 Tips for Studying the Bible

 Supporting Your Spiritual Growth

-Become is made up of paths and journeys.
+The Become Experience is made up of paths and journeys.
 A path is a short activity around a specific topic.
 A journey is made up of multiple paths and provides a deeper exploration.
 Try one out!

 How to Pray